 Now from Wanaka to Te Anau (known as the gateway to Fiordland National Park) via Queenstown, go over the more scenic Crown Range Road.

-If you are travelling in the winter season, check the weather conditions first.
+If you are traveling in the winter season, check the weather conditions first.
 You might also have to carry snow chains, so make sure your rental is equipped with them!

 Once you pass Queenstown you will drive towards Te Anau through a beautiful stretch of road called the Devil’s staircase along the Remarkables Mountain Range.
 Make sure to keep your eyes on the road though!
 This is a very bendy part of the journey.